Master of Arts in Teaching, Spanish Certification (P-12)

 - International applicants and U.S. citizens whose native language is not English must demonstrate competence in English.
 Applicants must pass an Oral Proficiency Interview and a Writing Proficiency Test in English at the ACTFL-defined IH or above (tests administered by the Department of Foreign Languages).

 - If an applicant was previously enrolled in an initial teacher preparation program, an interview must be completed with the Program Coordinator prior to admission to the program.

 *International transcripts must be evaluated by a NACES accredited evaluation service and must be a course by course evaluation and include a GPA. (naces.org)

-Georgia Pre-Service certificate.
-Prior to participating in a field experience in the M.A.T. program (which occurs the first semester), all candidates must have a Georgia Pre-Service Certificate or Provisional/Waiver Teaching Certificate in a field that matches the Program.
-After you receive your admission acceptance, if you are not employed as a teacher of record in a matching content area classroom in Georgia, you will receive an email from the College of Education with documents required to receive the Pre-Service certification from the GaPSC.
-Once you provide the information requested in the documents, the information will be sent to the GaPSC by the College of Education Certification Officer.
+Georgia Pre-Service certificate: Prior to participating in a field experience in the MAT program (which occurs within the first semester), all candidates must have a Georgia Pre-Service Certificate or Provisional/Waiver Teaching Certificate in a field that matches the Program.
+After you receive your admission acceptance, if you are NOT employed as a teacher of record in a matching content area classroom in Georgia, you will receive an email from the College of Education with the documents required to receive the Pre-Service certificate from the GaPSC.
+Once you provide the information requested in the documents, it will be sent to the GaPSC by the College of Education Officer.